As an Amazon Associate I earn from qualifying purchases.

-This creamy fruit salad recipe is one of those dishes that will bring you back to childhood.
+Creamy Fruit Salad is one of those dishes that will bring you back to childhood.
 It’s sweet and satisfying – perfectly paired with cherries, apples, pineapple, and mandarin oranges.
 We like to call it Thanksgiving Fruit Salad because it’s extra special!
-Make sure you check out our list of cooking recipe for kids, too!

 I love a good fruit salad.
 Especially one that I can make ahead of time!
 This creamy fruit salad recipe is extra special because it has a sweet creamy dressing that makes it feel extra special.
 That’s why I like to call it Thanksgiving Fruit Salad!